Table of Contents[Hide][Show]

 Was it a long day in the park?
-The To-Go Cart is a fabulous option because you can grab a “meal” that usually counts as a snack credit if you’re using the Disney Dining Plan.
+If you’re not ready to sit down at a Disney BoardWalk restaurant, The To-Go Cart is a fabulous option.
+You can grab a “meal” that usually counts as a snack credit if you’re using the Disney Dining Plan.
 With hot dogs, French fries, mozzarella sticks, burgers and pulled pork sandwiches on the menu, this is an easy-peasy option for tired kiddos (or grown-ups).

 AbracadaBar bills itself as a bar that brings the magic.
 The backstory “lore” surrounding the AbracadaBar is that magicians and illusionists used to frequent it until it went “poof” into thin air.
 I love me some Disney theming (and may still be crying over the closing of Disney’s Pleasure Island Adventurer’s Club- anyone else remember that?).

 Don’t worry y’all.
 I only want the best for you so I took it upon myself to taste test some drinks.
 The winners for me?
 Pepper’s Ghost which combines pineapple vodka and habanero lime.
 I like a drink that bites back!
 If you really want to embrace the magic, then order the Conjurita.
 Spoiler alert: It’s not just your average margarita.
 It changes colors!

 At Disney BoardWalk, you don’t just find restaurants.
 There are some nightlife options to discover as well!
 If it’s fun and drinks that you’re looking for, make sure you put Jellyrolls on your To-Do list.
 Long after Disney goes to sleep, Jellyrolls is still open with their dueling pianos and sing-alongs.

 - They do not serve food, so eat before you go.